SteinarVrenne/school_imt3501/task2/source/pages/02_Misuse_Case_Scenarious.rst

   "T10", "Inconsistency in configuration data leads to the system not functioning as intended.", "x", "no" "T11", "Incorrect modification in EHR might affect further actions in the organization.", "x", "no" "T12", "An older more vulnerable page or version of the web application is not properly removed from the internet after an application upgrade and gets exploited.", "2.6", "no"
-  "T13", "The web application has client-side vulnerabilities that gets exploited and thus changes the site's visual apperance or behavior.", "1.6", "no"
+  "T13", "The web application has client-side vulnerabilities that might be used to perform abnormal or abusive activity.", "1.6", "no"
   "T14", "System monitoring/logging fails and creates a gap in the event logs.", "x", "no" "T15", "The webserver is inaccessible because of too many incoming requests.", "2.8", "no" "T16", "Third party software experiences downtime that causes lack of functionality in the system.", "x", "no"